 Certainly, we must all be critical of the spiritual problems plaguing our society.
 But what is the solution?
 What “voice” should we be using to change our neighbors' hearts from immorality to faith and virtue?
 The message of Ceasar (i.e., a man-made political philosophy) is not capable of this!
 Only those who listen to the “voice” of Christ can become righteous (Jn.
 18.37; Rev. 3.20)!

-Hence, we must ever bear in mind that voting can never turn our neighbors’ lives to God, so as to improve the nation’s overall spiritual condition.
+Hence, we must ever bear in mind that voting can never turn our neighbors’ lives to God, to improve the nation’s overall spiritual condition.
 Only teaching and living the “doctrine of God our Savior” is capable of doing that (Tit.
 1.10-15; cf. Rm.
 3.20-22).

 God still rules the world.